grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

 Encoding the decision as a matroid helps us know what the "greedy" solution of the decision is.

 But it doesn't prove that a greedy algorithm is optimum.
-We still need
+We still need to prove that if we follow that greedy algorithm, we end up with an optimum solution.

+So the inductive proof would still be required in this case.
+The matroid is just a way of showing "yes, there is a situation here where we can keep making our move bigger until it involves all the cards.
+Therefore greed is an option."

+If the *whole problem*, including the moves, can be encoded as a matroid, *then* that really is a proof that a greedy algorithm is appropriate.

 ---